A New and Improved, Safer Alternative to Imatinib

 About Chronic Myeloid Leukemia

 Chronic myeloid leukemia (CML)1 is a slowly progressing cancer that affects the blood and bone marrow.
-In CML, a genetic change takes place in an immature version of myeloid cells—the cells that make red blood cells, platelets, and most types of white blood cells.
+In CML, a genetic change takes place in an immature myeloid cells—the cells that make most types of white blood cells.
 This change creates an abnormal gene product, called BCR-ABL, which transforms the cell into a CML cell.
-The leukemia cells increasingly grow and divide in an unregulated manner, eventually spilling out of the bone marrow and circulating in the body via the bloodstream.
+Leukemia cells increasingly grow and divide in an unregulated manner, eventually spilling out of the bone marrow and circulating in the body via the bloodstream.
 Because they are not fully mature, CML cells are unable to work properly to fight infections.
 In time, the cells can also settle in other parts of the body, including the spleen.
 CML is a form of slow-growing leukemia that can change into a fast-growing form of acute leukemia that is difficult to treat.